Sefux/leerstandsmelder-node-api/README.md

 ## Development

-The project uses ES6 JavaScript and are encouraged to lint the code using [JSHint](http://jshint.com/)
+The project uses ES6 JavaScript and you are encouraged to lint the code using [JSHint](http://jshint.com/) before pushing it or creating a pull request.

 ### Testing ###